Drink Driving Ban

-There are several possible drink driving offences, as well as a similar number for drug related allegations.
-These range from driving or attempting to drive whilst unfit through drink/drugs or whilst in charge of a vehicle, to failing to supply a breath test or failing to supply a specimen.
+There are several possible drink driving offences.
+These range from driving or attempting to drive whilst unfit through drink or whilst in charge of a vehicle, to failing to supply a breath test or failing to supply a specimen.

 In the UK the current prescribed drink driving limit is: